-First we are going to need a pistol, and since its our first one it needs to be a jack of all trades.
+First, we are going to need a pistol, and since it’s our first one it needs to be a jack of all trades.
 Concealable, comfortable to shoot, accurate, reliable and durable, chambered in a caliber that is affordable yet still offers good stopping power, and of course, it can’t be too expensive.
 No sweat, right?
 That’s a pretty tall order, and my choice is the “3rd generation” Glock 19.
 Now that’s a squat, ugly little gun.
-Its polymer frame is topped by a square chunk of dull grey slide, its trigger has that weird little integrated safety lever, and lets face it, the Glock is just… ordinary.
-Ordinariness is actually a benefit though, because accessories for the Glock cost less than any other quality pistol out there.
+Its polymer frame is topped by a square chunk of a dull grey slide, its trigger has that weird little integrated safety lever, and let’s face it, the Glock is just… ordinary.
+Ordinariness is actually a benefit though because accessories for the Glock cost less than any other quality pistol out there.
 Holsters, magazines, spare parts—all cost less than the Glock’s competitors.

 Since I’m talking about how great it is to have a versatile gun, you know a 12 gauge pump shotgun is going to be on the list.
 Unlike semi-autos which can be finicky about which loads they like, a pump doesn’t care if you are shooting full power 3 inch magnum slugs or the cheapest #7 birdshot practice rounds you could find.
 The variety of ammunition you can put through a 12 gauge is staggering.
 Depending on ammo you can hunt everything from small birds to large deer.
 You can shoot sporting clays for fun, or repel home invaders with a devastating barrage of lead.
 To maximize this versatility, I might consider one of the “combination” packages that come with a long barrel for hunting and also include a short barrel for home defense.
 Both the Mossberg 500 and Remington 870 are excellent shotguns for the money, you won’t waste a dime choosing either of them.
 There are tons of accessories available to customize them and they both offer legendary durability.
 The value per dollar spent is off the charts.